qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 ### Research Techniques

 Methods like Chromosome Conformation Capture (3C) and its derivatives, along with ChIP-seq, are employed to study enhancer-promoter loops, offering insights into the three-dimensional organization of chromatin in gene regulation.

+## Enhancer RNAs (eRNAs)

+Enhancer RNAs (eRNAs) are non-coding RNA molecules transcribed from enhancer regions, playing a key role in gene regulation.
+They enhance gene expression by:

+- **Modifying Chromatin Structure**: eRNAs facilitate changes in chromatin that bring enhancers and gene promoters into closer spatial proximity.
+- **Recruiting Transcription Factors**: By attracting transcription factors to enhancers and promoters, eRNAs increase gene transcription activity.
+- **Bridging Enhancers and Promoters**: eRNAs may physically bridge enhancer-promoter interactions, stabilizing the transcriptional machinery.

+**Action Scope**:
+- Primarily, eRNAs act locally, boosting the activity of the enhancer from which they are transcribed and its target gene.
+- Some eRNAs might also have distal effects, potentially affecting the activity of other genes or enhancers indirectly through nuclear mobility or chromatin remodeling.

 ## Epigenome